Formalizing Poisson-Boltzmann Theory for Field-Tunable Nanofluidic Devices: The Structure of Poisson-Boltzmann theory

 \section{The Structure of Poisson-Boltzmann theory}

 The structure of the PB theory is investigated, which is a critical step for a formal description of nanofluidic transport.
 Nondimensionalization is introduced via $\gamma$ and $\chi$:

-(a perfactor 1/4 is introduced to $\gamma$ for clarity of formulation) and the 1D PB equation is recast with respect to $\overline z=z/l_\mathrm{D}$ in a dimensionless form:
+(a prefactor 1/4 is introduced to $\gamma$, to gain concise mathematical forms, as we will show later) and the 1D PB equation is recast with respect to $\overline z=z/l_\mathrm{D}$ in a dimensionless form:

 in which $\Phi _\mathrm{s}^{'}$ is the derivative of $\Phi$ to $\overline{z}$ at the channel walls. $\gamma$ characterizes the extent of spatial confinement and $\chi $ is the relative field strength.
 For confined EDLs, intricate competitions among entropic, electrostatic and confinement effects hinder a global closed-form PB solution.
 Here, customized numerical methods (SM, section 4) yield accurate PB solutions over the entire parameter space ($\gamma$ and $\chi$).
-We define a set of “order parameters”:
+We define a set of regime indicators:

 EDL regimes with distinct features can be efficiently classified according to the mappings of the three indices shown in Figs.~\ref{fig:Figure 1}(e)-\ref{fig:Figure 1}(g).
 The first is the linear-response regime, shown by the white-colored region in Fig.~\ref{fig:Figure 1}(e) ($\delta \left(\Omega _{\mathrm{ent}},\Omega _{\mathrm{ele}}\right)\rightarrow 0$ at approximately $\gamma >1$, $\chi<1$, or equivalently under weak confinement $h>l_\mathrm{D}$ and weak field $l_{\mathrm{GC}}>l_\mathrm{D}$).
 In this regime, the PB equation can be linearized to the Debye-Hückel form \cite{041,042}: $\ddot{\Phi }=\kappa ^2\Phi $, resembling linear harmonic oscillator, and naturally yielding the equipartition between $\Omega _{\mathrm{ent}}$ and $\Omega _{\mathrm{ele}}$.
 This balance gives an ionic accumulation diminishing toward channel interior over the Debye length $l_\mathrm{D}$, which constitutes the best-known picture of EDL and is illustrated in terms of $n\left(z\right)=n_{+}+n_{-}$ by Fig.~\ref{fig:Figure 1}(b).